meta-ps/tagyourtree/README.md

 ### Tools and Tech Used

 - IPFS for image storage.
+- Django for server-side.
 - HTML/TailwindCSS/JS for frontend.
-- Hardhat for scripts for smart contracts.
 - Solidity for smart contracts.
+- Hardhat for scripts and configuartion.

 ### Links